Robust multirobot coordination using priority encoded homotopic constraints: A novel tool: the priority graph

+$x:=(x_i)_{i\in\robots}$ indicates the configuration of all robots; $x\in \chi:=[0,1]^\robots$.
+The configuration space $\chi$ is known as the coordination space, first introduced in~\cite{ODonnell1989} and which has become a standard tool~\cite{LaValle2006}.
+This approach is often referred as path-velocity decomposition.
+It reduces the problem's complexity as each robot has now only one degree of freedom.
+For an application to autonomous driving, this additional constraint seems particularly well adapted as the road network is strongly spatially organized (roads and lanes with markings).
+In the rest of the paper, $\{\e_i\}_{i\in\robots}$ denotes the canonical basis of $\chi$.

-Some configurations must be excluded to avoid collisions between robots (see Figure~\ref{fig-collision-region}).
-The obstacle region $\chiobs$ is the open set of all collision configurations. $\chifree:=\chi\backslash \chiobs$ denotes the obstacle-free space.
-Letting $\chiobs_{ij}$ denote the set of configurations where $i$ and $j$ collide, it is easily seen that $\chiobs_{ij}$ is an (open) cylinder, and the obstacle region merely appears as the union of $n(n-1)/2$ cylinders, that is, $\chiobs = \cup_{\{i,j\}} \chiobs_{ij}$ \cite{LaValle2006}.
-Every cylinder $\chiobs_{ij}$ is assumed to have an open bounded convex cross-section (in the plane generated by $\e_i$ and $\e_j$).
-The boundedness condition on $\chiobs$ is rather technical but ensures that the whole intersection lies in a bounded region: the intersection area.
-We assume $\chiobs\neq\emptyset$ (otherwise, coordination is not required), so the boundedness condition ensures that $\inf \chiobs$ and $\sup \chiobs$ both exist.
+Some configurations must be excluded to avoid collisions between robots (see Examples~\ref{ex:collision1} and~\ref{ex:collision2}).
+The obstacle region $\chiobs\subset\chi$ is the open set of all collision configurations.
+Let $\kappa_{ij}\subset [0,1]^2$ denote the set of couples of positions $(x_i,x_j)$ where $i$ and $j$ collide.
+Let $\chiobs_{ij} \subset\chi$ denote the set of configurations $x$ where $i$ and $j$ collide, we have:

-In this paper, we will only consider motions where all robots have a non-negative velocity at all times: non-positive velocities would result in robots that move backwards in the intersection area.
-Paths in the coordination space satisfying the non-negative velocity assumptions, starting from an initial configuration lower than $\inf \chiobs$ and ending at a final configuration greater than $\sup \chiobs$, will be called feasible.
-Because of the non-negative velocity constraint, for every couple of robots with a non-empty collision region, one of the robots necessarily passes "before" or "after" the other one.
-In the coordination space, a feasible path passes below or above the collision cylinder as depicted in Figure~\ref{fig-fixed-priority-obstacle-region} where $\varphi(t)$ denotes a feasible motion in the coordination space.
-This reflects the intuitive notion of priority.
-Let $\chiobs_{i\succ j} \subset \chi$ denote the set defined below:

-Figure~\ref{fig-fixed-priority-obstacle-region} illustrates the sets $\chiobs_{i\succ j}$ and $\chiobs_{j \succ i}$.
-The geometry of the coordination space thus leads us to define a natural binary relation corresponding to priority relations between robots: a very familiar and intuitive notion in real life.
-Any feasible path induces a binary relation $\succ$ on the set $R$ as follows.
-For $i\neq j$ s.t. $\chiobs_{ij}\neq \emptyset$, $i \succ j$ if the path is collision-free with $\chiobs_{i\succ j}$: we say robot $i$ has priority over robot $j$.
-We let the priority graph be the oriented graph $G$ whose vertices are $V(G):=R$ and such that there is an edge from $i$ to $j$ if $i \succ j$, we write $(i,j)\in E(G)$ where $E(G)$ denotes the edge set.
-When priorities are assigned, for each priority $i \succ j$, the fixed-priority collision cylinder $\chiobs_{i\succ j}$ must be avoided.
-Given a priority graph $G$, the collision region with regards to priorities defined by $G$ is merely defined as: